 Taking you outside of the traditional portraiture box, you will discover a colourful, expressive and efficient way to create a different kind of portrait.
-Using an array of materials from paint to drawing, from patterns to line, while learning to successfully work from photographs.
+Using an array of materials from paint to drawing tools, from patterns to line, while learning to successfully working from photographs or a mirror!

 What Students will Learn